This Is the Lesson Learned From My Sleepless Nights

 Bible verses on anxiety PINGod Is Teaching Me Something

 This happened last week.
 I had a three-day stretch where I couldn’t sleep.
 The third night, in particular, I was covered in anxiety.
 I couldn’t escape my thoughts.
 They kept spiraling.
 The next morning, I was eager to write down what I was so anxious about to see if I could sort through any of it and find a theme.
 Maybe God was talking to me somehow, and my part was taking the time to notice and identify what He was trying to say.
-I practiced the exercise I wrote about earlier this year, identifying what I feel and comparing it to what I know to be true.
+I practiced the faith exercise I wrote about earlier this year, identifying what I feel and comparing it to what I know to be true.

 I Was Worrying About My Kids

-pandemic pain tag boardHave you seen the Netflix series Anne of Green Gables?
-My daughter and I have been watching it and are thoroughly enjoying the character development and beautiful plot line.
+Have you seen the Netflix series Anne of Green Gables?
+My daughter and I have been watching it and thoroughly enjoy the character development and beautiful plot line.
 One episode has specifically stuck with me.
-It was a 10-minute scene where Anne was playing in the forest, and, like usual, she let her imagination run wild.
+It was a 10-minute scene where Anne played in the forest, and, like usual, she let her imagination run wild.
 She noticed all of the nature around her.
 The birds flitting and chirping, the burbling creek, the crackling leaves, the wispy clouds.
-She laughed and danced joyfully, as she created music through sounds she heard and noticed in creation.
+She laughed and danced joyfully, creating music through sounds she heard and noticed in creation.
 I loved the simplicity and beauty of this scene.
 As I watched, I found myself longing for my family to have space to engage with creation in the same way.
 Watching this scene gave me a desire to notice more and for my kids to notice more.

 I Was Worrying About Myself

-I was starting to cling to my outward appearance in ways that will bleed over into the way I spend my time and money, which in the end may not honor Him.
+I was starting to cling to my outward appearance in ways that would bleed over into the way I spend my time and money, which, in the end, may not honor Him.
 I don’t know about you, but I have hair that is turning gray, messy fingernails, wrinkles that are appearing, and knees that hurt in the morning.
 2 Corinthians 4:16 says, “Therefore, we do not lose heart.
 Outwardly we are wasting away, but inwardly we are being renewed day by day.”
 I know that God was gently reminding me to focus on my inward renewal.
 To read His word, to remember His bigger purpose for me, to not get lost in the outward, but to focus on the inward.
-I was believing lies of the world in what I should look like, and putting too much emphasis on wanting to fix it.
+I was believing lies of the world in what I should look like and putting too much emphasis on wanting to fix it.

-The truth is: God is actually protecting me from myself.
+The truth is that God is actually protecting me from myself.
 His desire is for me to serve those He puts around me before myself.
 In a narcissistic world, it is sometimes hard to remember that I am not the focus.
 He is.
 It’s humbling just how many times He has to remind me of this.

 I can trust that God is working.
 He is a God of promises, working in His perfect timing.